 Who has been the most influential member of the La Salle community on your life?
 I believe that the most influential member of the La Salle community on my life would be Mina Koller, the assistant director for campus activities.
 From my time working in the Campus Activities Center and for Late Night La Salle, I have developed so much as a designer, an artist, and a leader.
 Her constructive criticism on my flyer designs pushed me to create more original designs and try harder on any designs I create.

 If you could have dinner with any three people at La Salle, who would they be?
 Mina Koller (Assistant Director for Campus Activities), Professor Sandy Camomile (Digital Art and Multimedia Design), and Dr. David Falcone (Psychology).

-How do you think La Salle is helping to prepare you for the future beyond college?
-Primarily, La Salle is helping me develop my design skills.
-The different classes that I have taken have provided me different opportunities to practice different skills and to experiment with different ideas.
-In addition, my time working on-campus have given me invaluable experience about working with clients and working in a real-world setting.
+How did La Salle help you prepare you for the future beyond college?
+Primarily, La Salle helped me develop my design skills.
+The classes that I took provided me with opportunities to practice a variety of skills and to experiment with different ideas.
+In addition, my time working on-campus gave me invaluable experience working with clients in a real-world setting.